GEOS-DEV/GEOS/src/coreComponents/mesh/docs/Mesh.rst

 Meshes
 ============

-This section describes how meshes are handled.
-We first briefly describe how meshes are stored within GEOSX, in order to clarify how the user can interact with mesh data.
+The purpose of this document is to explain how users and developers interact with mesh data.
+This section describes how meshes are handled and stored in GEOSX.

-There are then two options for generating a mesh.
-GEOSX can internally generate simple (Cartesian) meshes.
-For more complex geometries, we support a number of mesh import file formats.
-This latter options allows one to work with unstructured mesh data and a variety of element types.
+There are two possible methods for generating a mesh: either by using GEOSX's internal mesh generator (for Cartesian meshes only), or by importing meshes from various common mesh file formats.
+This latter options allows one to work with more complex geometries, such as unstructured meshes comprised of a variety of element types (polyhedral elements).

 ************************
 Internal Mesh Generation